D-JIL “Digital Generation” – Innovate and create online media content for young people

 A second call for applications will be launched 6 months later, to choose a further 10 projects

 Maghreb and Middle East

 COUNTRY: MENA region

-PARTNERS: Canal France International (CFI), the Samir Kassir Foundation and the Forum des Alternatives Maroc (FMAS)
+PARTNERS: Canal France International (CFI), the Samir Kassir Foundation, the Forum des Alternatives Maroc (FMAS) and Leaders of Tomorrow

 DONOR: European Commission